Joe Flanigan

-Joe Flanigan (born January 5, 1967) is an American writer and actor best known for his portrayal of the character Major/Lt.
+Joe Flanigan (born Joseph Dunnigan III; January 5, 1967) is an American writer and actor best known for his portrayal of the character Major/Lt.
 Colonel John Sheppard in Stargate Atlantis.

 Early life

-Flanigan was born Joseph Dunnigan III in Los Angeles.
+Flanigan was born in Los Angeles, California.
 He has said that his mother, Nancy, left his father soon after he was born and that his surname was changed to Flanigan after he was adopted by his stepfather, business executive John Flanigan.
 When he was six years old, his family moved to a small ranch near Reno, Nevada.

 From the age of 14, Flanigan attended a boarding school in Ojai, California, where he appeared in the school production of A Streetcar Named Desire.
 He later earned a history degree at the University of Colorado where he appeared in the play Coriolanus.
 On the advice of a friend, he took acting classes to overcome his shyness but did not plan to pursue a career in acting.
 As part of the Junior Year Abroad program, Flanigan spent a year studying at the Sorbonne in Paris, where he learned French.

 Career

 After graduation, he pursued a writing career.
 He worked on Capitol Hill on President George H. W. Bush's advance team. and then briefly for several New York City publications, including Town & Country and Interview magazine.
 On the advice of some of his friends, he studied at the Neighborhood Playhouse, was coached by Gerald Gordon, and then moved back to Los Angeles in 1994 to pursue an acting career.

 Flanigan had guest roles in numerous television series including Profiler, First Monday, and Sisters, until he got his breakthrough with his role on Stargate Atlantis as Lt.
 Colonel John Sheppard.
 He lived in Vancouver, British Columbia, Canada, where the series was filmed during the week, and flew to Los Angeles during the weekends where his wife and children resided.
-He additionally wrote for the series and created the stories for the Stargate Atlantis second season episode "Epiphany" and the fourth season episode "Outcast".
+He additionally wrote for the series and created the stories for the Stargate Atlantis second-season episode "Epiphany" and the fourth season episode "Outcast".

-In September 2007, scifi.com's SciFi Wire service reported that, "Talent agency UTA filed suit on Sept.
-24 against Stargate Atlantis star Joe Flanigan in Los Angeles Superior Court, claiming that the actor owes $99,225 in commissions, according to The Hollywood Reporter; Flanigan's manager, John Carrabino, told the trade paper about the lawsuit: 'I had no idea they did this.
-This is the first time I'm hearing about this.'"
-UTA filed a similar lawsuit against actor Wesley Snipes, who was equally surprised.
-This suit was settled in December 2008.

-Flanigan appears in Brooks Institute photographer John A. Russo's upcoming book About Face.
+Flanigan appears in Brooks Institute photographer John A. Russo's book About Face.
 Part of the proceeds are to be donated to Smile Train.

 In 2019, Flanigan joined the cast of General Hospital as recurring character Dr. Neil Byrne.